sailfish009/openstructure/modules/mol/mm/doc/integrators.rst

   The :class:`Integrator` are a wrapper around the integrators provided by OpenMM and have to be attached to the :class:`Settings` when setting up a simulation.
-  It provides a way of making the thing shake.
+  They define the algorithm used to integrate the equations of motion of the system.